duckietown/docs-brown/book/doc-sky/75-localization-slam/30-local-assignment.md

     student_particle_filter.py
     animate_particle_filter.py

-In particle_filter you will implement a particle filter which causes a set of randomly generated points on a 2d plane to converge on a specific point. particle_filter will write the particles' poses to a text file, which animate_particle_filter will read and use to generate an animation.
+In student_particle_filter you will implement a particle filter which causes a set of randomly generated points on a 2d plane to converge on a specific point. student_particle_filter will write the particles' poses to a text file, which animate_particle_filter will read and use to generate an animation.

+Note that there are more detailed instructions for each step in the comments of student_particle_filter.

 **Problem 1: Setup**
 Define a Particle class to represent the particles in the filter.
 Each particle should store its position (x,y) and its weight.